ryot4/sidenote/README.md

     $ sidenote -d ~/Documents/notes ls  # List notes in ~/Documents/notes.

-### Share the same notes directory from multiple working directories
+### Share the same notes directory from multiple workspaces

-With `init -l`, you can refer the same directory from multiple working directories:
+With `init -l`, you can refer the same directory from multiple workspaces:

     $ cd /path/to/project
     $ sidenote init -l ~/Documents/notes/coding